rspeer/wordfreq/README.md

 ## Usage

-wordfreq provides access to estimates of the frequency with which a word is used, in 36 languages (see *Supported languages* below).
+wordfreq provides access to estimates of the frequency with which a word is used, in over 40 languages (see *Supported languages* below).
 It uses many different data sources, not just one corpus.

 It provides both 'small' and 'large' wordlists: